Mise en Place

 | Baking a cake | Measure dry and wet ingredients separately, grease pan, preheat oven, set out stand mixer |

 In every case, the pattern is the same: prep everything, then cook.
 The scale changes, the principle doesn't.
+Good knife cuts help here too.
+Uniform pieces cook evenly, so your chiffonade or brunoise actually serves a purpose beyond looking nice.

 Mise en place in professional kitchens

 Restaurant kitchens take this further.
 Morning prep shifts exist for one reason: building mise en place before service.
 Cooks arrive hours early to break down proteins, build stocks, make sauces, and portion ingredients.
-During service, "cooking" is mostly assembly — applying heat to components that were prepped hours ago.
+During service, "cooking" is mostly assembly, applying heat to components that were prepped hours ago.

 Each station keeps ingredients in the same position every shift.
 A sauté cook grabs the salt without looking because it's always in the same spot.
 That muscle memory is what makes a packed kitchen look effortless from the dining room.